Find answers to frequently asked questions about financial aid at Saint Louis University.

 - Graduate: $138,500 (no more than $65,500 of which can be subsidized Federal Direct loans)

-You can use the National Student Loan Data System to review all the federal student loans you have taken out while an undergraduate and/or graduate student.
+You can review all the federal student loans you have taken out while an undergraduate and/or graduate student online.
 You will need your FSA ID to access this information.
 To obtain information regarding non-federal loans such as a private loan, contact your loan provider.

 - Federal student loans go into repayment six months after you drop below half-time (usually six credit hours for undergraduate and may vary for graduate programs) or graduation.